onewhaleid/pitviper/README.md

 [uv](https://docs.astral.sh/uv/) is a very fast Python package manager.
 By default it stores Python environments in a `.venv` folder alongside your project source code, which is not ideal when working on shared network drives or inside a folder synced to cloud storage.

-`pitviper` acts as a thin wrapper around `uv` to allow Python environments to be stored locally in a centralised location, and activated in a similar way to `conda/mamba`.
+`pitviper` acts as a thin wrapper around `uv` to allow Python environments to be stored locally in a centralised location using the `UV_PROJECT` environment variable.
+The environments can be activated in a similar way to `conda/mamba`.

 ## Installation